The ITensor Software Library for Tensor Network Calculations: Index Objects

-The Index \verb|s| above has a dimension 3, as well as two tags \verb|"s"| and \verb|"Site"|.
+To enrich the Index system one may also add tags to indices \begin{jlcodeblock} s = Index(3,"s,Site") \end{jlcodeblock} The Index \inlinenohighlight{s} above has a dimension 3, as well as two tags \inlinenohighlight{"s"} and \inlinenohighlight{"Site"}.
 For efficiency reasons, tags can have a maximum of eight characters and indices can have a maximum of four tags.
+These maximum values are currently hard-coded into the library and may be increased in the future as use cases arise that require longer tags or more tags.

 Tags can serve multiple purposes: helping to identify Index objects when printing them; collecting subsets of indices sharing a common tag or tags; and preventing certain Index pairs from contracting with each other.
 This last use of tags extends the rule for Index comparisons: for Index objects to compare equal they must have the same tags as well as the same id number.